elastic/integrations/packages/salesforce/docs/README.md

 You can use the Salesforce integration for:

-- **Operational insights**: Gain valuable insights into login and logout activities and other operational events within your organization.
+- **Operational insights**: Gain valuable insights into your organization's login and logout activities and other operational events.

 - **Data visualization**: Create detailed visualizations to monitor, measure, and analyze usage trends and key data, helping you derive actionable business insights.